Back to Events

 The first webinar will take place on 6 November.
 We will examine general issues related to Warranties, including factors influencing the success of a claim in connection with misrepresentations.

-In the second webinar, which will take place in early December, we will continue to speak about Warranties and discuss liability measures for providing misrepresentations and ways of limiting such liability.
+In the second webinar, which will take place in January, we will continue to speak about Warranties and discuss liability measures for providing misrepresentations and ways of limiting such liability.

 We look forward to seeing you at our events.